Best Vegan Restaurants in Glasgow for Comfort Food

 Even though I’m personally not a huge fan of Mac & Cheese, it is such a staple in a Glaswegian’s diet – it’s no surprise that you can easily go out and find it on a vegan menu.
 Two great places for vegan mac & cheese are the Flying Duck and Mono, which I think both use a cashew nut base for the creamy “cheese” sauce.

-The Best Vegan Pizza in Glasgow
+Best Vegan Restaurants in Glasgow – Pizza Punks

 Pizza is often a biggie for vegan-curious omnis or vegetarians, because they think you’d be forever stuck with a dry veggie pizza without the cheese.
 Not so in Glasgow.
 There are now several vegan cheeses that melt almost like the real thing, and pizza restaurants in Glasgow are catching up to that.
 One of the best vegan pizzas in town is served at Pizza Punks, where you can build your own pizza with as many toppings as you like for just £10.
 There are plenty of vegan options (not just veggies) and they are clearly labelled.
 Most importantly, Pizza Punks also delivers!